richardolsson/falcon-routing-survey/README.md

 representing the added routes at add time.
 Look-up is then performed by splitting the URL and traversing the tree recursively.

+The `CompiledTreeRouter` extends the `TreeRouter` but only uses the tree structure, while completely replacing the look-up code.
+Instead, the `CompiledTreeRouter` generates Python code representing the route tree completely inlined, compiles it and then executes it to find the correct responder.

 Usage
 -----
 Use the `benchmark.py` script to benchmark URL look-ups against the